BaptisteHiggs/WorkflowAnalysis/ShadowAnalysis/ShadowAnalysis.md

 8. To analyse a longer period of time than one hour, you can use the *analysisPeriod* component.
 Connect the 'analysisPeriod' output on the component to the 'analysisPeriod_' input on the sunPath component to use it.

-   *Note: This will override any other above inputs that are used to control the time.*
+   *Note: This will override the '\_hour_', '\_day_', and '\_month_' inputs (but not the '\_timestep_' input)*

 ![Upload this image!!!](images/analysisPeriod_connection.png)

-9. Explain dat analysis period
+9. The inputs for analysis period are fairly straightforward, each being an integer representing the hour, day or month of either the start date of the analysis period or the end date.

 ![Missing Image](images/analysisPeriod.png)

+   *Note: There are some technicalities as to how the *analysisPeriod* component works, [see here](#analysisPeriod) for details.

+10. Everything should be set up now for the GHOST component!

 ### GHOST Component